What To Eat Before Anal Sex, According To A Sex Educator

 Anal sex aftercare should also be when you pay attention to any discomforts.
 You might experience cramping, excessive gas, or irregular bowel movements, to name just a few.

 A small amount of blood is not something to worry about.
-However, penetration can result in hemorrhoids – especially when you don’t use enough anal lube during sex.
+However, penetration can result in hemorrhoids, especially when you don’t use enough anal lube during sex.
 Any over-the-counter treatment will relieve discomfort and speed up the healing process.

 If you are worried about what a medical professional might say, remember they have seen everything.
-It is also always better to play it safe than have a potentially serious injury or illness and not do something about it.
+It is also always better to play it safe than to have a potentially serious injury or illness and not do something about it.

 M.Christian